React's Three Phases: Complete Guide to Trigger, Render, and Commit

 Browser Repainting

-• Secondly, After reflow, the browser may need to repaint the affected parts of the screen.
-Repainting involves redrawing elements (borders, shadows, colors, shapes… and so on).
-Despite being lighter than reflow it’s still not counted as a trivial operation.
+- Secondly, after reflow, the browser may need to repaint the affected parts of the screen.
+Repainting involves redrawing elements (borders, shadows, colors, shapes, and so on).
+Despite being lighter than reflow, it’s still not counted as a trivial operation.

-DOM Updates are Synchronous
+DOM updates are synchronous.

-• Finally, in addition to reflow and repaint, DOM updates are synchronous which means that they can block UI interactions and ruin the entire user experience UX.
+- Finally, in addition to reflow and repaint, DOM updates are synchronous, which means that they can block UI interactions and ruin the entire user experience (UX).

-Well, fortunately React does not touch the DOM when a component renders.
-Rendering is nothing more than the process of calling your function component by React, which is way faster than DOM updates.
+Well put simply, rendering is nothing more than the process of calling your function component by React, which is way faster than DOM updates.

 The Three Phases